oneapi-src/level-zero-spec/scripts/tools/PROG.rst

 The following capabilities allow for a tool to inject instructions within a kernel:

 * ${t}ModuleGetDebugInfo - allows a tool to query standard debug info for an application's module
-* ${t}KernelGetProfileInfo - allows a tool query detailed information on aspects of a kernel
+* ${t}KernelGetProfileInfo - allows a tool to query detailed information on aspects of a kernel
 * ${x}ModuleGetNativeBinary - allows for a tool to retrieve the native binary of the application's module, instrument it, then create a new module using the instrumented version
 * API-Tracing_ - same usage as Inter-Function Instrumentation above

 Compilation
 ~~~~~~~~~~~

-A module must be compiled with foreknowledge that instrumentation will be performed in for the compiler to generate the proper profiling meta-data.
+A module must be compiled with foreknowledge that instrumentation will be performed for the compiler to generate the proper profiling meta-data.
 Therefore, when the instrumentation layer is enabled, a new
 ## --validate=off
 build flag is supported: "-${t}-profile-flags \<value\>", where \<value\> must be a